hetznercloud/csi-driver/docs/nomad/README.md

 ## Preconditions

-- Nomad >= 1.4.x cluster installed and running (tested on Nomad version 1.5.x).
+- Nomad >= 1.4.x cluster installed following the [Nomad Reference Architecture for production deployments](https://developer.hashicorp.com/nomad/tutorials/enterprise/production-reference-architecture-vm-with-consul).
+The setup was tested on Nomad Community, version 1.5.x.
 - The HCL resources are meant to be executed on a machine having nomad installed (with access to the Nomad API).

 ## Getting Started